rahularora411/WeatherReport/README.md

-# WeatherAppDemoMaster
+# WeatherReport
-This project is related to showing next 5 days weather report using Open Weather API(http://openweathermap.org/forecast5).
+Introduction
+This simple Android app uses the OpenWeatherMap 5 day weather forecast API to retrieve the current 5 day weather forecast and display a part of it in a RecyclerView.
 ## Prerequisites

 1. Install Android Studio in your pc or mac.